vaibhavantil2/core/docs/capabilities/06_notifications/02_notifications-api/notifications-api.md

 ## Requesting permission

 An often neglected UX element is the notification permission request.
-Usually websites ask for notifications permission as soon as the user lands on the site which in most cases leads to user rejection, because they don't know whether they'll be interested in receiving notifications from the site.
+Usually websites ask for notifications permission as soon as the user lands on the site which in most cases leads to a rejection by the user, because they don't know whether they'll be interested in receiving notifications from the site.
 Generally, users avoid notifications if they aren't absolutely sure they want to receive them.
 To make matters worse, once a user declines the request, undoing the rejection becomes complicated as it can't be done programmatically and requires the user to manually find the relevant browser setting, find the site in question and unblock it from sending notifications.

 This is the reason why **Glue42 Core** won't request a permission on startup.
 A permission will be requested when a [`raise()`](../../../reference/core/latest/notifications/index.html#!API-raise) call is made or when the dedicated [`requestPermission()`](../../../reference/core/latest/notifications/index.html#!API-requestPermission) method is used: